 Osulloc Tea House Bukchon (오설록 티하우스 북촌점)

 A relatively new location in the heart of Bukchon Hanok.
-So many rooms and designs that will cath your eye (and camera).
+Some so many rooms and designs will catch your eye (and camera).

 Address: 45 Bukchon-ro, Gahoe-dong, Jongno-gu, Seoul, South Korea